yhuan15/Intro-to-Data-Science---Final-Project/README.md

 2. I intend to discover if there is any trend for different continents.
 For example, people who live in European countries are always thought to be happier.
 I hope to examine if this is misinformation.
 3. I hope to find out any similarities and differences among the countries experiencing the highest or lowest happiness level.

-# Content:
-I have chosen the World Happiness Report dataset (2019) on Kaggle.
-In this dataset, we can find happiness rank and score among 156 countries globally based on six factors.
-The higher the happiness rank, the higher the happiness score.
-From the shape, we can see that the dataset includes 156 rows and 9 columns.

 # Definition of the 9 variables:
 •	Happiness Rank: Rank of the country based on the Happiness Score.

 •	Country: Name of the country.

 •	Happiness Score: A metric measured by asking the sampled people the question: "How would you rate your happiness on a scale of 0 to 10 where 10 is the happiest."

 •	GDP per capita: This indicates economic prosperity of each country.

 •	Social support:  This indicates socio-emotional development of the citizens.

 •	Healthy life expectancy: This indicates physical health of the citizens.

 •	Freedom to make life choices: The national average of binary responses to the GWP question “Are you satisfied or dissatisfied with your freedom to choose what you do with your life?”

 •	Generosity: The shared public values of generosity.

 •	Perceptions of corruption: This indicates social trust, including confidence in the honesty of government and business.